Ingredient

 Information on safe use

 Hair colourants are at present amongst the most thoroughly examined cosmetic products on the EU market.
 Since 2003 the European Commission has pursued a global strategy for the safety assessment of hair colourants and hair dyes in Europe.
-More than 100 individual hair colourants were considered as safe by the Scientific Committee for Consumer Safety (SCCS) of the EU Commission after a comprehensive assessment and are allowed for use in Annex III of the EC Cosmetics Regulation.
-Publication of the EU Commission on the Safety of hair dyes
+More than 100 individual hair colourants were considered as safe by the Scientific Committee for Consumer Safety (SCCS) of the EU Commission after a comprehensive assessment and are allowed for use in Annex III of the EC Cosmetics Regulation. https://ec.europa.eu/health/scientific_committees/docs/citizens_hairdyes_en.pdf

 Why are we talking about it?